 I’m looking forward to seeing how Vsource compares, and in particular if it delivers on the promise of building a niche website complete with content and ready to profit in just 6 minutes.

-I’ve heard many false claims like this before so let’s see if Mark and his team have finally hit a home run with Vsource.
+I’ve heard many claims like this before so let’s see if Mark and his team have finally hit a home run with Vsource.

 INITIAL IMPRESSIONS OF VSOURCE